John Latham Estate

 John Latham was born in Livingstone, Northern Rhodesia (now Maramba, Zambia) in 1921.
-In 1946 he enrolled at Regent Street Polytechnic and then studied painting at Chelsea College of Art and Design (1947–51).
-Solo exhibitions include P.S.1 Contemporary Art Center, New York (2006), Tate Britain, London (2005), Staatsgalerie, Stuttgart, Germany (1991), Société des Expositions du Palais des Beaux-Arts, Brussels (1984) and Städtische Kunsthalle, Düsseldorf, Germany (1975).
-His work was shown in many group exhibitions including documenta 6, Kassel, Germany (1977) and the 51st Venice Biennale (2005).
+In 1946 he enrolled at Regent Street Polytechnic, London, UK and then studied painting at Chelsea College of Art and Design, also in London, from 1947 to 1951.
+His work was included in the 2017 Venice Biennale, and was the subject of an exhibition, 'A World View: John Latham', on view at the Serpentine Galleries, London, UK in the same year.
+Additional solo museum exhibitions include Henry Moore Institute, Leeds, UK (2016); Triennale di Milano, Milan, Italy (2014); Whitechapel Art Gallery, London, UK (2010); P.S.1.
+Contemporary Art Center, New York, NY, USA (2006); John Hansard Gallery, Southampton, UK (2006); Tate Britain, London, UK (2005); Staatsgalerie, Stuttgart, Germany (1991); Société des Expositions du Palais des Beaux-Arts, Brussels, Belgium (1984); and Städtische Kunsthalle, Düsseldorf, Germany (1975).
+His work was shown in many group exhibitions including documenta 6, Kassel, Germany (1977) and the Venice Biennale’s 2005 edition.